-In January 2013, Falcon agreed to a three-well drilling exploration programme with NIS, a company 56% owned by Gazprom Group, to target the Algyő Play, with NIS making a cash payment of \$1.5 million to Falcon.

-Only two of the three wells were drilled.
-Kútvölgy-1 reached TD of 3,305 metres, with the well penetrating an alternating sequence of sandstones, siltstones and shales over a gross interval of 320 metres to TD, with gas shows throughout.
-Two conventional cores were taken and extensive wireline logs were run.
-Testing indicated that the well experienced improved recovery from certain intervals however well production did not meet commercial rates and the well was plugged and abandoned.

-Well testing on Besa-D-1, the second well, was completed in November 2014.
+In 2013, Falcon agreed to a three-well drilling exploration programme with Naftna industrija Srbije jsc ("NIS"), a company 56% owned by Gazprom Group, to target the Algyő Play. receiving a cash payment of \$1.5 million.
+Two of the three wells were drilled.
+Kútvölgy-1 reached TD of 3,305 metres, with the well penetrating an alternating sequence of sandstones, siltstones and shales over a gross interval of 320 metres to TD, with gas shows throughout, however well production did not meet commercial rates and the well was plugged and abandoned.
+Besa-D-1, the second well, was completed in November 2014.
 The testing of two sand intervals, both part of the tight turbiditic sequence in the lower Algyő Formation, indicated well production did not meet commercial rates and the well was plugged and abandoned.
-In December 2015, Falcon signed a termination agreement with NIS, with NIS paying \$3.7 million to Falcon in fulfilment of its contractual obligations.
+In 2015, Falcon signed a termination agreement with NIS, with NIS paying \$3.7 million in fulfilment of its contractual obligations.
 Falcon retains a 100% interest in the Algyő Play.